-Transparency Part One: Balancing Secrecy, Security and Privacy guarantee that states will play by the rules.
+Transparency Part One: Balancing Secrecy, Security and Privacy

+When undergoing surveillance for the purpose of national security, states must strike a fine balance between secrecy, security and privacy.
+Some degree of secrecy is a requirement of legitimate intelligence operations; however, there need to be robust mechanisms to ensure that such agencies do not act inappropriately.
+Establishing new laws with no formal mechanisms of oversight will not guarantee that states will play by the rules.
 Unlike nuclear tests, Internet surveillance cannot always be reliably detected.
 Policy makers will need to ask what the appropriate balance between secrecy, privacy and security should look like and what kinds of mechanisms will guarantee states adhere to these standards.